maxogod/MySpace-fullstack-app/README.md

 ## Django Full-Stack project

-It started from denis ivy StudyBud course and was changed and enhanced by me..
+This project started from dennis ivy's StudyBud course and was changed and enhanced by me..

+Read Features and watch the 4 minute video to see how it works!!

 ### Video of Website -> <https://www.youtube.com/watch?v=Ck2qWZ7Yrzc>